Danila-Pechenev/InstructionAnalysisFramework/README.md

 To achieve this, a statistical analysis of the machine code is essential, namely, an analysis of the use of different types of machine instructions in the program code.
 However, the described problems are far from the only cases when such an analysis would be useful.
-Another example is the situation when the compiler developer needs to find out how the generated machine code of programs has changed in general after changes in the compiler.
+Another example is when a compiler developer needs to find out how the generated machine code of programs as a whole has changed after changes in the compiler.

-This repository provides a framework that will make it much easier to answer such questions.
+This repository provides a framework that makes it easy to answer such questions.
 On the one hand, it allows one to automate the collection of data on the machine instruction usage on different GNU/Linux distributions and architectures, and on the other hand, it provides a wide range of tools for statistical analysis